QuiltMC/rfcs/rfc/0013-experimental-features.md

 This error message depends on the DSL language used to build the script.

 # Versionning changes
-*Note: Remove this part if there is already work done on the QSL versionning.*
+*Note: Remove this part if there is already work done on the QSL versioning.*

-While the actual versionning rules have to be defined in a separate RFC, there can be already certain rules that will have to be respected on experimental code:
+While the actual versioning rules have to be defined in a separate RFC, there can be already certain rules that will have to be respected on experimental code:
 - When experimental code changes, the version of the module must not change, only the build number/hash has to be incremented.
-(In no case an experimental changes not accompanied with deprecation or breaking changes in non experimental code)
+(In no case an experimental changes not accompanied with deprecation or breaking changes in non-experimental code)
-- If following the SemVer versionning convention, adding a new experimental feature can warrant the change of a PATCH or a MINOR value in the event of the feature changing significant parts of the code source that is used by non experimental features.
+- If following the SemVer versioning convention, adding a new experimental feature can warrant the change of a PATCH or a MINOR value in the event of the feature changing significant parts of the code source that is used by non-experimental features.

 # Drawbacks